 This Rosé, vintage 2019, is fully fermented from Zinfandel grapes.
 I found a dry Rosé with floral notes.
 The wine displays hints of strawberry, Cherry, and apricots on the palate.

 Both Pinot Noirs reviewed aged for ten months with racking at five months during blending in 30% New, 30% one-year-old, and 40% older French oak.

 2017 Three Sons Cuvee Pinot Noir: Considered Halleck’s entry-level, flagship Pinot Noir, the wine pays tribute to Ross and Jennifer’s three sons, Connor, Adam, and Quinn.
 The wine is a perfect example of a Russian River Pinot Noir.
 The wine exhibits flavors of dark cherry accented with clove, cinnamon, and light black pepper.

 2017 Hillside Cuvee Pinot Noir: This wine is Halleck’s Sonoma Coast blend and the counterpart to the Three Sons Cuvee.
 The wine displays a more earthy and serious expression because of its complexity.
 Exhibiting redder fruit, this wine brings forth flavors of cranberry accented by spicy notes of white pepper.

 Unfortunately, due to the fires in Sonoma and Napa, Halleck will not produce the 2020 vintage.
-Ross felt that after 19 years of outstanding wine, they did not want their 20th year to be substandard.
+After 19 years of outstanding wine, Ross felt that they did not want their 20th year to be substandard.
 You can still purchase wine from Halleck and be a part of the Halleck Vineyard Inner Circle because, knowing Ross, there is something stashed away for his club members.

 Common to the wine industry, this writer received hosted wine samples.
 While it has not influenced this review, the writer believes in full disclosure.